Best Shaving Soap Reviews

 Proraso Shaving Soap, Eucalyptus & Menthol

-Yet another great soap from Proraso.
+Proraso is one of the best shaving soaps used among wet shavers.
 A mixture between a hard cream and a soft bar which is perfect for generating a rich smooth lather to obtain excellent results from your shave.
 A new formula with questionable chemicals removed making it now a 'natural' product.
 The menthol and eucalyptus oil have a lovely cooling effect on the skin leaving it feeling clean and refreshed.
 Whips up to a nice lather when using warm water and a shaving brush.

 Check Out our full review on the proaraso Menthol shaving soap here.